top of page

 • Crucified bodies have been discovered.

-• Buried chariots in the Red Sea have been located where Moses possibly took the Israelites across.
+• Buried chariots in the Red Sea were discovered, where Moses could have led the Israelites across.

-• Ancient scrolls repeat many of the Bible stories.
+• Many ancient scrolls exist that repeat many of the Bible stories.

 • A clay seal of a roaring lion dating to the reign of Jeroboam II, who ruled from 788 to 748 BC, has been found.

-• Royal seals have been found of Adonijah, Natan-Malech, and the governor of Jerusalem.
+• Researchers have discovered royal seals belonging to Adonijah, Natan-Malech, and the governor of Jerusalem.

 2 Kings 23:8 mentions them.

-• A nameplate for Pontius Pilate has been found.
+• The nameplate for Pontius Pilate was discovered.
 The plate is like one that is placed on a door or desk.

-• A monument has been discovered in a farmer's field that has the names of people from the Bible inscribed.
+• A monument discovered in a farmer's field has the names of people from the Bible inscribed on it.

 • Archeologists have uncovered a pillar with an inscription about Jerusalem.

-• Archeologists have found Semitic writing on a limestone created during the time of Moses.
+• Semitic writing on limestone created during the time of Moses has been discovered.

-This indicates that an alphabet and writing occurred during the time of Moses.
+According to the evidence, writing with an alphabet existed during the time of Moses.

 • Archeologists have uncovered a mosaic depicting Jesus feeding the multitude with fish and bread.

-This mosaic was found just south of where this event occurred.
+This mosaic was discovered just south of the location where the event took place.

-• DNA extracted from skeletons excavated from burials at the Philistine city of Ashkelon in modern-day Israel showed European ancestry.
+• DNA from skeletons excavated at the Philistine city of Ashkelon in Israel contains European ancestry.

 crossway.org